-“Education” means something different in India than in the US — and it’s too broad a term in general.
-My university, Stanford, was informally divided into ‘techies’ and ‘fuzzies,’ with the elevated respect for techies mirroring the general re-emphasis on STEM in the US after a historically heavier focus on the liberal arts traditions.
-India, on the other hand, has a complete focus on STEM and almost no place for liberal arts in education.
-So the wisdom and outlook of graduates is necessarily different in the two places.
+The initial meaning of “Education” is very different in India than in the US — and it’s too broad a term in general.
+Stanford, the university where I studied, was informally divided into ‘techies’ and ‘fuzzies,’ with the elevated respect for techies mirroring the general re-emphasis on STEM in the US after a historically heavier focus on the liberal arts traditions.
+And on the other hand, if we talk about India, it has a complete focus on STEM and has almost no place for liberal arts in the education.
+So the wisdom and outlook of graduates necessarily differ in both the places.

-Ashoka is a startup University modeled largely on US Ivy schools that sees the liberal arts as critical and is seeking to change the norms of tech-only in India by demonstrating the value of liberal arts to students, citizens and employers.
+A startup University modelled largely on US Ivy schools, Ashoka University portrays liberal arts as critical and which initially is seeking to change the norms of tech-only in India by demonstrating the value of liberal arts to students, citizens and employers.
 They have a promising start, but also have their work cut out for them.
-Along with the massive challenges of starting any University, they themselves are — it seems to me — still learning the ‘why’ of the designs and programs they’ve copied from US schools.
-A direct imitation is efficient, but if they want to convince others of the value they need to really understand it first, and how each aspect does (or doesn’t) apply to India.
+Along with the massive challenges of starting any University, they are — it seems to me — still learning the ‘why’ of the designs and programs they’ve copied from US schools.
+A direct imitation is efficient, but if they want to convince others of the value they need to understand it first, and how each aspect does (or doesn’t) apply to India.

-LPU, the other university, is built from the ground up purely on the demands and considerations for its specific situation in northern India.
+LPU, the other prominent university, is built from the ground up purely on the demands and considerations for its specific situation in northern India.
 It offers no liberal arts at all because there would be no demand for them from its thousands of students.
 They do, however, have a super interesting entrepreneurial system where students more or less run the school.
-The on-campus hotel is part of the hospitality school, all cars and shops are student-started and run, large companies train students on how to run a franchise and then hand over the on-campus branch.
-It’s driven by necessity — they growth and funding mean cheap student labor is the only sustainable option — but also a far more natural entrepreneurial training ground than the entrepreneurship centers at many US schools.
+The on-campus hotel is part of the hospitality school, all cars and shops are student-started and run, large companies train students on how to run a franchise and then hand over the on-campus branch to them.
+It’s driven by necessity — the growth and funding mean cheap student labour is the only sustainable option — but also a far more natural entrepreneurial training ground than the entrepreneurship centres at many US schools.

-Second, should policy-makers be trying to drive certain reforms with incentives like this?
-The history of education reform, and really just history in general, is chalk-full of policy makers with good intentions (and ‘the latest research’) setting incentives for adoption of something that should help, but fail.
-This is, in my view, a huge practical and reasonable difference between progressive and conservative approaches: progressives pursue this in the rush to help and improve, while conservatives view this kind of actions skeptically because history shows how ineffective and disastrous they can be.
+Secondly, should policy-makers be trying to drive certain reforms with incentives like this?
+The history of education reform, and just history in general, is chock-full of policymakers with good intentions (and ‘the latest research’) setting incentives for adoption of something that should help, but fails.
+This is, in my view, a hugely practical and reasonable difference between progressive and conservative approaches: progressives pursue this in the rush to help and improve, while conservatives view this kind of actions sceptically because history shows how ineffective and disastrous they can be.
 Might we be better leaving funds and decisions more to ‘the market’ and localities?
-Or, better yet, decide what single incentive we care about in the end (say, 12th grade proficiency) and let the market orient around that goal rather than intermediate ones like class size or PD hours.
+Or, better yet, decide what single incentive we care about in the end (say, 12th-grade proficiency) and let the market orient around that goal rather than intermediate ones like class size or PD hours.